 Always do a bit of research before joining a paid survey program, starting with a simple Google search.
 After reading a handful of reviews to see what others have to say, you should have a pretty good sense of what they’re all about.

-Another great place to learn about paid survey programs is YouTube.
+Another great place to learn about paid survey sites is YouTube.
 In most cases, if the program is reputable, you’ll find people sharing videos with tales of their own success.
 And if it’s not reputable, you’ll discover that too.

 Just like everything you find online, you’ll want to take these reviews with a grain of salt.
 There are always going to be a few really negative and positive reviews.
 The truth is probably somewhere in between.